 |Managing for Innovation||15|

 |Soft Matter Characterisation||15|

 This is an indicative list and actual content may vary as we regularly review the content of our courses in light of new experiences and developments in the field.

 With this qualification, excellent career options are open to you to practise as a professional corrosion engineer and play a major role in ensuring the safe and efficient recovery of natural resources.

 Industry view - "This course, that helps develop qualified corrosion engineers, comes at an opportune time in the oil and gas industry given the increased severity of corrosion and ageing facilities worldwide."
 Senior Engineer, Saudi Aramco.

 Every year our Careers Centre undertakes a destination of leavers survey with students six months after graduation.
 A selection of these destinations, from the last five years, can be found on our employability page.

-A degree equivalent to a UK upper second class honours (2:1) degree, or higher, in engineering, a physical science or mathematics.
+A UK upper second class honours degree (2.1), or equivalent, in engineering, a physical science or mathematics.

 We also welcome and accept students with a wide range of international equivalent qualifications.

 English language requirement: GCSE English Language grade C (or above) or an equivalent recognised English Language qualification e.g. IELTS: 6.5 with not less than 6.0 in listening, reading, speaking and writing.